proycon/colibri-core/doc/src/index.rst

 Arch Linux users can simply install Colibri Core and all dependencies directly from the `Arch User Repository <https://aur.archlinux.org/packages/colibri-core-git>`_ , no further installation is necessary in this case.

 Installation via the Python Package Index
 ------------------------------------------------------------

 Colibri Core can be installed from the `Python Package Index
-<https://pypi.python.org/pypi/colibricore>`_ using the ``pip`` tool, often
+<https://pypi.python.org/pypi/colibricore>`_ using the ``pip`` tool (may be named ``pip3``).
-named ``pip3`` for the Python 3 version, which we recommend.
 This procedure will automatically download, compile, and install all of Colibi Core.

-First ensure you installed all dependencies from the previous section!
+First ensure you installed all dependencies from the first section!

 Colibri Core requires an up-to-date version of Cython first (0.23 or above), or the installation will fail, we use ``pip`` to compile it from scratch::